pqnelson/mosquito/CONVENTIONS.md

       * Names of rules are suffixed with R (e.g. alphaR)
       * Names of constants are suffixed with C (e.g. trueC)
       * Names of defining theorems for constants are suffixed with D (e.g. trueD)
+      * Names of local edits are suffixed with L (e.g. symmetryL)
+      * Names of pretactics are suffixed with P (e.g. symmetryP)
+      * Names of conversions and conversionals are suffixed with Conv (e.g. replaceEverywhereConv)

   * Every record must have accompanying first class labels generated using Data.Label.
 See src/Mosquito/Kernel/Term.hs for an example.